Pseudoscience: Health and education implications

 Pseudosciences such as homeopathy, even if generally benign, are used by charlatans.
 This poses a serious issue because it enables incompetent practitioners to administer health care.
 True-believing zealots may pose a more serious threat than typical con men because of their delusion to homeopathy's ideology.
 Irrational health care is not harmless and it is careless to create patient confidence in pseudomedicine.

 On 8 December 2016, journalist Michael V. LeVine pointed out the dangers posed by the Natural News website: "Snake-oil salesmen have pushed false cures since the dawn of medicine, and now websites like Natural News flood social media with dangerous anti-pharmaceutical, anti-vaccination and anti-GMO pseudoscience that puts millions at risk of contracting preventable illnesses."

-The anti-vaccine movement has persuaded large number of parents not to vaccinate their children, citing pseudoscientific research that links childhood vaccines with the onset of autism.
+The anti-vaccine movement has persuaded large numbers of parents not to vaccinate their children, citing pseudoscientific research that links childhood vaccines with the onset of autism.
 These include the study by Andrew Wakefield, which claimed that a combination of gastrointestinal disease and developmental regression, which are often seen in children with ASD, occurred within two weeks of receiving vaccines.
 The study was eventually retracted by its publisher, and Wakefield was stripped of his license to practice medicine.

+Alkaline water is water that has a pH of higher than 7, purported to host numerous health benefits, with no empirical backing.
+A practitioner known as Robert O. Young who promoted alkaline water and an "Alkaline diet" was sent to jail for 3 years in 2017 for practicing medicine without a license.